 - You can also use 1, 5, 15, 55-gallon containers.
 If you purchase a large barrel, buy a pump to get the water out.

 - Decide which container(s) you can afford in your home now.
 It doesn’t have to be fancy.

 - If you can’t store 14 gallons per person, store as much water as you can.

 - You can store cases of small bottles of water for short-term emergencies.
 I love these because the water is purified and can be used for wound care.

-- Do not store water in milk containers because they are thin and may leak on your shelf.
+- Do not store water in milk containers because they are biodegradable and may leak on your shelf over time.